PhilVoel/tmux-session-manager/README.md

 We all love tmux.
 But whenever you close a session (for instance, by restarting your system), you lose all the windows, panes and programs you had open.\
 The easy solution: Just save the entire tmux environment and restore it (that's what [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) does).\
 But what if you have multiple sessions that you use for multiple projects?
 What if you don't need all those sessions open at the same time?
 What if you don't *want* them open because your laptop is a decade old and you can't afford to start dozens of programs at once?\
-This plugin aims to solve that problem by only saving the session you are currently in as well as providing a fzf-based session switcher that allows you to not only switch between running sessions but also seamlessly restore a previously saved session and switch to it.
+This plugin aims to solve that problem by only saving the session you are currently in as well as providing a fzf-based session switcher that allows you to not only switch between running sessions but also seamlessly restore a previously saved session and switch to it.\
+You can also archive sessions you'd like to keep but won't return to for a while.
+Archived sessions don't show up in the regular restore selection and can be unarchived whenever you're ready to open them again.

 Originally just a fork of `tmux-resurrect`, this plugin has since been rewritten from scratch (although the inspiration is still obvious and I might have borrowed from them in a few places) to be a more compact codebase that I can more easily maintain and extend if necessary.